History of San Antonio in Timeline

 In 1973, San Antonio experienced another F4 tornado.

-1973: Alamo Ladies Classic
+1973: Final Alamo Ladies Classic

-1975: San Antonio Thunder first season
+1975: San Antonio Thunder First Season

 In 1975, the San Antonio Thunder played their first season in the original NASL.

-1976: Trinity University won USTA women's championships
+1976: Trinity University Tennis Dominance

-1976: San Antonio Thunder second season
+1976: San Antonio Thunder Second Season

 In 1976, the San Antonio Thunder played their second season in the original NASL.

-1978: Charros joined Football Association
+1978: Charros of the American Football Association

-1981: Charros end Football Association
+1981: Charros of the American Football Association End Play

-In 1983 San Antonio had the tenth highest homicide rate in Texas with 18.5 homicides per 100,000 residents.
+In 1983, San Antonio had the tenth-highest homicide rate in Texas, with 18.5 homicides per 100,000 residents.

 January 13, 1985: Record Snowfall in San Antonio